-- History of SSOs, including, but not limited to, those resulting from wet weather, high water table, or fat/oil/grease blockages; - Common or twin-invert manholes serving storm and sanitary sewer alignments; - Common trench construction serving both storm and sanitary sewer alignments; - Crossings of storm and sanitary sewer alignments where the sanitary system is shallower than the storm drain system;

-- Sanitary sewer alignments known or suspected to have been constructed with an underdrain system; - Inadequate sanitary sewer level of service (LOS) resulting in regular surcharging, customer back-ups, or frequent customer complaints; - Areas formerly served by combined sewer systems; - Sanitary sewer infrastructure defects such as leaking service laterals, cracked, broken, or offset sanitary infrastructure, directly piped connections between storm drain and sanitary sewer infrastructure, or other vulnerability factors identified through Inflow/Infiltration Analyses, Sanitary Sewer Evaluation Surveys, or other infrastructure investigations;
+- History of SSOs, including, but not limited to, those resulting from wet weather, high water table, or fat/oil/grease blockages; - Common or twin-invert manholes serving storm and sanitary sewer alignments; - Common trench construction serving both storm and sanitary sewer alignments; - Crossings of storm and sanitary sewer alignments where the sanitary system is shallower than the storm drain system; - Sanitary sewer alignments known or suspected to have been constructed with an underdrain system; - Inadequate sanitary sewer level of service (LOS) resulting in regular surcharging, customer backups, or frequent customer complaints; - Areas formerly served by combined sewer systems; - Sanitary sewer infrastructure defects such as leaking service laterals, cracked, broken, or offset sanitary infrastructure, directly piped connections between storm drain and sanitary sewer infrastructure, or other vulnerability factors identified through Inflow/Infiltration Analyses, Sanitary Sewer Evaluation Surveys, or other infrastructure investigations;

-Four additional SVFs are included in the Town's Permit are recommended but not required to check for in determining catchment areas to undergo wet weather sampling.
-As part of the SVF analysis, the following factors were also checked for and noted, however, it is only recommended that wet weather sampling occur when one of these optional SVFs is present in tandem with one of the required 8 SVFs above.
+Four (4) additional SVFs included in the Town's Permit are recommended but not required to determine which catchment areas need to undergo wet weather sampling.
+As part of the SVF analysis, the following factors were also checked, however, it is only recommended that wet weather sampling occur when one of these optional SVFs is present in tandem with one of the required 8 SVFs above.